How to Contribute

 Contributing code ¶

-Once a patch is approved on Phabricator and pass continuous integration checks, it can be pushed directly to the master branch of the repository.
+Once a patch is approved on Phabricator and pass continuous integration checks, it can be pushed directly to the main branch of the repository.

 Using Arcanist ¶